 Wasabi Pea Panisse

-Mildly Flavored Olive Oil or Canola Oil, for Frying
+- Mildly Flavored Olive Oil or Peanut Oil, for Frying

 *Beware of less than savory wasabi pastes that include sneaky stabilizers and curious fillers, such a milk derivatives.
 Wasabi pastes can vary greatly in intensity, so add it according to your tastes and the brand you have on hand.
 You can also use reconstituted wasabi powder in a pinch, but I’ve found that they tend to taste dusty and can never reach the same heat level.